 Security

 The security of power grid communications is vital from a national security point of view.
 Security protocols and encryption need to be certified by international bodies.
-Security protocols need to be interoperable, widely deployed and with years of testing and deployment in the field of IEEE 802 link layer security is based on FIPS approved technologies and … (add some 802.1X: Jeffree).
+Security protocols need to be interoperable, widely deployed, and have years of testing and deployment in the field.

+IEEE 802.1X link layer security is based on FIPS approved technologies and defines the encapsulation of Extensible Authentication Protocol (EAP) over an IEEE 802 network.
+In addition to providing port-based authentication to a server, the 802.1X protocol provides a secure mechanism for transferring keys used for link-layer encryption.
 IEEE 802 link layer security has been widely deployed in enterprise environments where security of corporate data is of utmost importance.

+The emerging IEEE 802.21d will provide additional security mechanisms for group management and key distribution for multicast communication.

 These protocols have been vetted by a large number of security professionals.

 Non-mains powered operations (for some devices)

 There are many Smart Grid applications that require non-mains powered operation, for example, certain types of sensors may not have access to the mains power in a cost effective manner or need to operate during power outages.